alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 <aside>I rarely include images on this blog and I am very excited that this post warrants them.</aside>

-There are all sorts of Pokemon games now, but the main series has always been about catching and battling them.
+There are all sorts of Pokémon games now, but the main series has always been about catching and battling them.
-During a battle, your team of six Pokemon faces off against another team.
+During a battle, your team of six Pokémon faces off against another team.
-Each Pokemon is equipped with four moves that it can choose to (usually) do damage to their opponent.
+Each Pokémon is equipped with four moves that it can choose to (usually) do damage to their opponent.
-You need to reduce the HP (Hit Points) of all your opponent's Pokemon to zero before they are able to do so to you.
+You need to reduce the HP (Hit Points) of all your opponent's Pokémon to zero before they are able to do so to you.

-Each Pokemon has unique traits that affects how it battles.
+Each Pokémon has unique traits that affects how it battles.
 They have a set of base stats, a large pool of possible moves, a handful of abilities, and a typing.
 As you will see in a moment, the immense number of combinations here is the motivation for trying to track this with software.